 The California Consumer Privacy Act (CCPA) took effect in 2020.
-This means that if you are a company that somehow interacts with personal data of California residents, it’ time for your business to iron out your CCPA compliance strategies.
+This means that if you are a company that somehow interacts with California residents’ personal data, it’s time for your business to iron out your CCPA compliance strategies.
 Otherwise, you are at risk of being fined from $2500 up to $7500 for each violation of the law.

 In this article, we will clarify the following:

 - What is CCPA?
 What are the CCPA requirements?